The best walks in Bologna

 Gardens, painted porticoes, canals and, most importantly, people are easier to meet if you walk.

-Here are 3 of my favorite walks, plus one very special trekking.
+Here are my favorite walks, plus one very special trekking.

 Bologna walking san luca portico